Satavahana Express

-Satavahana Express (Train No: 12713/12714) is a daily Superfast Intercity Express train that runs between Vijayawada Junction in Andhra Pradesh and Secunderabad Junction in Telangana.
-This train belongs to Vijayawada Division of South Central Railway Zone.
+The 12713 / 12714 Satavahana SF Express is a daily Superfast Intercity Express operated by South Central Railway between Vijayawada Junction of Andhra Pradesh and Secunderabad Junction of Telangana.

 Services

 The Electrical catering facility is available in the train giving access to the passenger to have the food online ordered delivered at their respective seats.
 Good quality Mysuru vada, and Masala Bonda are served along with Starbucks Coffee, Iced Honey Peach Tea and Cake.

 Etymology

 The train is called Satavahana in honour of the Satavahana dynasty which ruled areas of Guntur district in Andhra Pradesh and Telangana.
-The train is also known as Swethavahana Express by the local Hyderabadis meaning the White Vehicle (Swan), due to the White WAP-7 locomotive from Lallaguda Electric Loco Shed hauling this train.
 An early morning departure from Vijayawada and reaching Secundrabad in the afternoon.